 Dr. Colds Fechter is a member of the Executive Committee of the American Council on Education’s (ACE) NYC-LI Network for Women Leaders in Higher Education, and is also a member emeritus of the American Conference of Academic Deans (ACAD).
 She is the moderator of Women Writers of the Diaspora, a reading/book signing series that she created in 2003.
 In the private sector she has held positions as manager of the northeast regional office of an international psychologically-based training, development, and assessment firm; production manager of a major accounting firm, and stock-watch analyst at a Wall Street proxy solicitation/investor relations firm.

 Shana Lewis is the Associate Director, West Coast Operations, of Education Success Services, LLC (ESS).
 Ms. Lewis has worked as an education and life coach, lecturer and consultant specializing in career training, professional development and higher education readiness for adults re-entering the job market and students who may be at risk, first generation or immigrants.
 In addition to individual consultations, Ms. Lewis also directs workshops at private firms, technical trade schools, church organizations and community organizations such as regional Work Source Centers.
+In the private sector, she has worked as an undergraduate director of admissions and academic advisor, as well as a director or learning and development and professional career mentor for high performance corporate executives.

 Shana, a native New Yorker and graduate of Stuyvesant High School, has lived in Southern California for the past decade.
 She proudly admits that she will always be a New Yorker at heart, but she is in love with the Southern California lifestyle.
 Ms. Lewis loves to read and travel.
 She has visited 39 states, as well Mexico and many of the Caribbean islands.
 She also has a passion for music, fine art & volunteerism in the fight against poverty.